inventree/inventree-website/_posts/2023-12-06-label-printing.md

 ### Available Soon

 The new label printing features will be available in the upcoming 0.13.0 stable release.
-Or, available not in the master code branch!
+Or, available now in the master code branch!